 Hearing loss in children can be congenital (from birth) or late-onset (in later years).
 The causes range from genetic to acquired.
 In England, the newborn hearing screening programme is set up in a fail-safe way, so it is very difficult to miss a congenital hearing loss.
 Some places also offer children a school entry screen to identify late-onset hearing loss (at age five).

 After childbirth, newborns undergo a newborn hearing test.
 Then at age five, in some areas, they undergo another test called the pre-school entry test.
 Between this five-year period and beyond, the onus is on parents to identify any potential signs of hearing loss and report to the GP or seek private service like ours.
-Our service caters for the international community, including children visiting the UK who are not entitled to hearing care in the NHS.
+Our service caters for UK residents and the international community, including children visiting the UK who are not entitled to hearing care in the NHS.

 We offer a comprehensive hearing service for children: